Menna-Nasser-Abd-ElTwab/ParkingLot/README.md

 >2.
 DETECT ANY EXISTING MOTION OR CHANGE IN THE PARKING LOT That step can be implemented using background subtraction algorithms:
   - MOG algorithm
-  <br/> Disadvantage of that algorithm is that it needs a static view. so, if the camera moved the algorithm may fail.
   - Algorithm of ROI (Region of Interest)
-  <br/ > That one is used to avoid the previously mentioned issue

 >3.
 ASSIGN THE FREE AND THE BUSY PARKING SLOTS